StrangeDS/ViewFinderRe/README.md

 Use a Dynamic Mesh to generate the view frustum.
 The standard approach for generating a shape with a Dynamic Mesh is to create a class inheriting from `FMeshShapeGenerator` to define the custom shape.
 - Result (R):
-The `FFrustumGenerator` class supports configuring the FOV, aspect ratio, and near/far planes.
+The class `FFrustumGenerator` in `VFGSGeometryScriptNative` supports configuring the FOV, aspect ratio, and near/far planes.
 The view frustum implementation in `VFGSGeometryScript` works by moving the vertices of a base cube to the calculated positions defining the frustum volume.

 ## Others